DavidRC-Projects/Rehab_Metrics/README.md

 validate_user(input_str)
 * Ensures that the username is between 2 and 10 characters long.
 * Disallows special characters using a predefined NOT_VALID list.
-* If the username is valid and unique (or exists for returning users), it is accepted.
+* If the username is valid and unique, it is accepted.

 user_password()
 * Prompts the user to enter a password.